 Before CAD and fly by wire came into existence, aviation design engineers used to apply the axiom of "if it looks right,

 it will fly right".
-The BK-2 is as streamlined as a DC-3 but it's more a case of "if it feels right, it will work right" with
+In respect to knives, it's more a case of "if it feels right, it will work right".
+The BK-2

-buying one, just because of how it feels.
-Some knife enthusiasts ponder upon the utility of the BK-2.
-Bushcraft and camping won't require your knife to pry open doors, dig rooted ground or pound through
+knife enthusiasts ponder upon the practicality of the BK-2's design.
+Bushcraft and camping won't require your knife to pry open

 Questions & Feedback.

 Well, that's about it guys.
 I hope you found this page of some use.
 If you have any questions or feedback, you can contact me through the welcome page.
 Before you leave, check the navigation bar for other quality gear that may be of interest.
 If you enjoyed the site, I'd be grateful if you would mention it to your friends.
 Word of mouth helps, even in this technological age.
 You can find the site by typing 'Real World Gear' into any major search engine, should you want to recap or check for updates.